 I mentioned the other day how much I was enjoying using my mom’s old Food Dehydrator lately.
 It is a great way to make things like flax crackers and fruit leather without heating up the kitchen, but another thing I’ve been working on lately is making road trip snacks for our upcoming 12+ hour drive to Central Texas.

-Fresh bananas gets smashed everywhere by bored children in carseats.
+Fresh bananas get smashed everywhere by bored children in car seats.
 You don’t want to know how I know that.

 Something about slicing home-dehydrated bananas that way makes them about as easy to chew as car tires, but slice them in strips and they go down even easier than raisins.
-It’s wierd for sure, but if you want to try drying them in round slices, I recommend trying a small batch of each, and then compare the two.
+It’s weird for sure, but if you want to try drying them in round slices, I recommend trying a small batch of each and then comparing the two.

 My twelve-month-old can eat the strips, but not the rounds, so I’m going with strips, even if they do look a little weird.Print